TomaszSuchan/hyRAD/README.md

 The following is a supplementary material - wetlab protocol accompanying the paper:

 Suchan T, Pitteloud C, Gerasimova N, Kostikova A, Schmid S, Arrigo N, Pajkovic M, Ronikier M & Alvarez N (2016) Hybridization capture using RAD probes (hyRAD), a new tool for performing genomic analyses on museum collection specimens.
-PLoS One, accepted.
+PLoS ONE, 11(3): e0151651.

 Previos version available on bioRxiv: